Continuous-time reinforcement learning for optimal switching over multiple regimes: Numerical Examples

 In order to approximate the expectation operator in the theoretical formulation via Monte Carlo methods—that is, to estimate the gradient direction using the average of finite samples so that the update of parameters $\xi$ is not based on a single specific scenario—we employ batch learning to train the neural network parameters $\xi$.
 This approach not only enhances training stability but also ensures that the learned policy is optimal in an expected sense.

 The training progression under the temperature parameter $\lambda = 0.2 $ is shown in Figure~\ref{fig:convergence}-(a).
 The loss function decreases efficiently and stabilizes after approximately 400 episodes, indicating the robust convergence of the policy iteration in the RL algorithm.
-Figure~\ref{fig:convergence}-(b) depicts the learned value functions and the corresponding switching probabilities at $t = 0.5$.
+Figure~\ref{fig:convergence}-(b) depicts the learned value functions and the optimal switching probabilities at $t = 0.5$.
 The near symmetry between the value functions for regime 0 (blue line) and regime 1 (orange line) is a direct consequence of the symmetric problem parameters.
 The switching probabilities---from regime 0 to 1 (green line) and from regime 1 to 0 (yellow line)---are calculated from the optimal intensity $\pi$.

 A central theoretical result is the convergence of the exploratory solution to the classical optimal switching policy as the temperature parameter $\lambda$ tends to zero.
 We validate this numerically.
-Figure~\ref{fig:compare_lambda_convergence} shows that the training loss decreases for different values of $\lambda$, with convergence achieved in all cases.
-More importantly, Figure~\ref{fig:compare_lambda_probability} illustrates the fundamental transformation of the optimal policy.
+Figure~\ref{fig:compare_lambda_convergence}-(a) shows that the training loss decreases for different values of $\lambda$, with convergence achieved in all cases.
+More importantly, Figure~\ref{fig:compare_lambda_convergence}-(b) illustrates the fundamental transformation of the optimal policy.
 For a larger $\lambda$ (e.g., 0.2), the switching probability is a smooth function of the state, reflecting exploratory randomization.
-As $\lambda$ decreases to 0.01, the probability curve becomes sharp and nearly binary, approaching a deterministic threshold-based policy.
-This visual evidence strongly supports the theoretical finding that the solutions of the exploratory HJB equations converge to the solution of the classical variational inequalities as $\lambda \to 0$.
+As $\lambda$ decreases to $1\times 10^{-6}$, the probability curve becomes sharp and nearly binary, approaching a deterministic threshold-based policy.